sajiro/take-home-assessment/README.md

 - npm install
 - npm run dev

-In the login screen, i entered i prepopulate the login and password with valid user data to be able to access the database and save data and images for testing.
+In the login screen, i prepopulate the login and password with valid user data to be able to access the database and save data and images for testing.

 ## Library/Tools used
 - Vite